18F/hubot-slack-github-issues/README.md

 message based on the the rule.
 The issue will contain a link to the message.
-At this point, the plugin will [add a reaction to the message](https://api.slack.com/methods/reactions.add) with an emoji indicating success, and the issue URL is posted to the channel in which the message appeared.
+At this point, the plugin will [add a reaction to the message](https://api.slack.com/methods/reactions.add) with an emoji indicating success, and posts the issue URL to the channel in which the message appeared.

 ## Installation

-1. Ensure that [Node.js](https://nodejs.org/) is installed on your system.
+1. Install [Node.js](https://nodejs.org/) on your system.
 This plugin requires version 4.2 or greater or version 5 or greater.
 You may wish to use a version manager such as [nvm](https://github.com/creationix/nvm) to manage different Node.js versions.

 1. [Create your own Hubot instance](https://hubot.github.com/docs/) if you haven't already done so.
 Note that you do _not_ need to install Redis to